shared vs managed wordpress hosting

 After explaining the pros and cons of both the types of hosting, we hope your confusion between shared vs managed WordPress hosting is solved now.

-So let’s take a look at some of the best shared hosting services in the market.
+So let’s take a look at some of the best hosting services in the market.

 1. Bluehost